-Few people have made a larger contribution in shaping the way the motorcar developed through its infancy than one Louis Renault.
+Few people have made a larger contribution in shaping the way the motorcar developed through its infancy than Louis Renault.
 Renault was born in 1877 in the heart of Paris, the youngest child in a family of five, his father had made his fortune in textiles and buttons and his mother was the daughter of a wealthy merchant.
-Fascination with mechanical engineering led the young Renault to neglect his schoolwork in favour of hanging around the workshop of Léon Serpollet, the workshop where Serpollet built his steam-powered cars.
-Using a tool shed at the Renault's second home, Louis would develop his engineering skills working on an old Panhard engine, these skills would serve him well as he would become one of the great innovators of the early auto industry.
+Fascination with mechanical engineering led the young Renault to neglect his schoolwork in favour of hanging around the workshop of Leon Serpollet, the workshop where Serpollet built his steam-powered cars.
+Using a tool shed at Renault's second home, Louis would develop his engineering skills working on an old Panhard engine, these skills would serve him well as he would become one of the great innovators of the early auto industry.

 Christmas Eve 1898 was a massive turning point for the young Renault, out celebrating with his friends, he made a bet that his new vehicle could drive up the slope of Lepic Street in Montmartre.
 After successfully completing his task Renault had not only proved the worth of his new invention, he also walked away with firm orders (and deposits) for 12 vehicles.
-Renault's older brothers Marcel and Fernand saw the potential for their brother's new invention and on the 25th of February 1899 the brothers formed the Renault FrÃ¨res Company.
-In the beginning the two elder brothers took control of the companies finances and administration, leaving Louis to concentrate on design and production.
+Renault's older brothers Marcel and Fernand saw the potential for their brother's new invention and on the 25th of February 1899, the brothers formed the Renault FrÃ¨res Company.
+In the beginning, the two elder brothers took control of the company's finances and administration, leaving Louis to concentrate on design and production.
 Louis would wait until 1908 to take full control of the business when Fernand retired due to ill health, his other brother Marcel had died tragically in 1903 whilst competing in the Paris-Madrid motor race.

 In the immediate period following nationalisation Renault seemed to thrive, the 4CV released in 1946 proved successful and was promoted how Renault had promoted all its cars, through motor racing, it won the Monte Carlo Rally, the Le Mans 24 and the Mille Miglia.
-But the one problem that was holding Renault back was its relationship with its workforce, labour unrest that began in the 40's would be a problem that would stay with Renault through to the 1980's.
+But the one problem that was holding Renault back was its relationship with its workforce, labour unrest that began in the '40s would be a problem that would stay with Renault through to the 1980s.

-With a sound financial footing, Renualt once again began to thrive, new models were introduced in the shape of the Clio (replacing the extremely popular 5 model), the Laguna, the Megane and the Scenic.
+With a sound financial footing, Renault once again began to thrive, new models were introduced in the shape of the Clio (replacing the extremely popular 5 models), the Laguna, the Megane and the Scenic.
 Successes in motorsport also returned with Renault supplying the engines to the Formula One winners in 1992, 93, 95, 96 and 1997.
 Realising it was holding the company back, the French government privatised Renault in 1996.
-Further new models were addded to the Renault range and in 1999 they purchased a 36.8 percent equity stake in Nissan which was close to bankruptcy, this was increased to 44.4 percent in 2002 and this provides the Renault - Nissan alliance with just under 10 percent of market share, making them the fourth largest manufacturer after Ford, Toyota and GM.
+Further new models were added to the Renault range and in 1999 they purchased a 36.8 percent equity stake in Nissan which was close to bankruptcy, this was increased to 44.4 percent in 2002 and this provides the Renault - Nissan alliance with just under 10 percent of market share, making them the fourth largest manufacturer after Ford, Toyota and GM.